mrahtz/mpi-vagrant/README.md

 ```
 mpirun -np 3 --host node1,node2,node3 hostname
 ```
-OpenMPI will try to use all networks it thinks are common to all hosts, including Vagrant's host-only networks.
-This will break any MPI jobs which attempt to actually do any communication.
+Note that OpenMPI will try to use all networks it thinks are common to all hosts for any inter-node communication, including Vagrant's host-only networks.
 To work around this, you should tell `mpirun` explicitly which networks to use:
 ```
 mpirun -np 3 --host node1,node2,node3 --mca btl_tcp_if_include 192.168.0.0/24 hostname